pickyourtrail_logo

 From Downtown Dubai / Dubai Mall

-• Metro: Take the Green Line to Al Fahidi Metro Station, then a 10-minute walk through Al Fahidi Historical Neighbourhood.
+• Metro: Take the Green Line to Al Fahidi Metro Station (Exit 1), then take a 10-minute walk through Al Fahidi Historical Neighbourhood.

 • Taxi/Car: From the Dubai Mall area, approximately 10–15 minutes; parking in Bastakiya can be limited, so arrive early.